 Some easy Tips:

-- Fill the stainless steel thermal carafe with boiling water and add a dishwasher pill.
+- Fill the stainless steel thermal carafe with boiling water and add dishwasher pill.
 Leave it overnight.
 Rinse it thoroughly the next day.
 This removes coffee stains from the carafe.

 - You can make use toothpicks to clean the clogged one-way valve of your coffee maker.